 In 2016 thanks to the dedicated efforts of the Midleton Distillery employees we were successful in our plan to introduce an outdoor fitness facility in our Crobally Service Centre in Mogeely.
 Due to the sensory nature of autism a mainstream fitness centre would not be a practical solution for many of the people who avail of the services at the CAA.
 The introduction of the outdoor fitness facility has been a huge success and is utised daily by the Service User’s at the Crobally campus.
 It has enabled these individuals to lead a fit and active lifestyle that everyone should be able to enjoy.
 Thanks to the contributions and hardwork of the Midleton Distillery employee’s the quality of life for those availing of our services has indeed been improved.

-This year we are delighted to have the Midleton Distillery staff working with us throughout the year in a variety of fundraising efforts and activities in a bid to contribute towards the development of the grounds in Crobally.
+In 2017 we were delighted to have the Midleton Distillery staff working with us throughout the year in a variety of fundraising efforts and activities in a bid to contribute towards the development of the grounds in Crobally.
 Including the introduction of a Sensory Garden on the grounds.
 This will provide a therapeutic outdoor space for our Service Users’.
-We will also be partnering with the Midleton Distillery employees to arrange Employee Difference Days which will be an opportunity for staff to come on site to our campuses to work on a series of projects which are much in need of some helping hands.
+We also partnered with the Midleton Distillery employees to arrange Employee Difference Days which were an opportunity for staff to come on site to our campuses to work on a series of projects which were in much need of some helping hands.

-The support the Cork Association for Autism has received from Irish Distillers, Midleton Distillery to date has truly been nothing short of incredible.
+The support the Cork Association for Autism has received from Irish Distillers, Midleton Distillery bunch of people and really are making a huge difference in their local community.
+We could not be more delighted to partner with them once again this year.to date has truly been nothing short of incredible.
 Their contribution to our charity in terms of support, funding and community integration has been phenomenal.
-They truly are an exceptional bunch of peole and really are making a huge difference in their local community.
-We could not be more delighted to partner with them once again this year.
+They truly are an exceptional

 Please take a look at the video below which gives a small idea of difference they have made to our charity so far: